If you're considering a GLP-1 medication, you've probably seen warnings about pancreatitis. It's one of the most talked-about concerns in this...

 How soon after starting a GLP-1 might pancreatitis develop?

 Clinical data suggests the risk is highest in the first few months of treatment, particularly during dose escalation.
-However, pancreatitis can occur at any point during treatment.
+But pancreatitis can occur at any point during treatment.
 Consistent symptom monitoring throughout your entire course of treatment is important.

 Is the pancreatitis risk different between semaglutide and tirzepatide?